 Levi Strauss Wants To Stretch Its Pockets With Second Go At IPO

-Will the bankers be wearing blue jeans on Wall Street?
+Will the bankers be wearing bluejeans on Wall Street?

-Levi Strauss & Co., which patented the blue jean in 1873, is planning to go public in one of the most high-profile initial public offerings of the year.
+Levi Strauss & Co., which patented bluejeans in 1873, is planning to go public in one of the most high-profile initial public offerings of the year.
 The company, which is still controlled by the descendants of its namesake founder, has been private since 1985.

-The news confirming the highly anticipated Levi's stock offering sent shares of other apparel makers on a roller-coaster ride: The stock prices of Urban Outfitters, Abercrombie & Fitch, Gap, American Eagle Outfitters and The Buckle all declined.
+The news confirming the highly anticipated Levi Strauss stock offering sent shares of other apparel-makers on a roller-coaster ride: The stock prices of Urban Outfitters, Abercrombie & Fitch, Gap, American Eagle Outfitters and Buckle all declined.

 Levi Strauss says it plans to list on the New York Stock Exchange under the ticker symbol LEVI.
 The early paperwork didn't disclose all the financial details.
-But a CNBC report in November suggested that the IPO could value Levi's at more than $5 billion.
+But a CNBC report in November suggested that the IPO could value Levi Strauss at more than $5 billion.

-The company — which also owns the Dockers and Denizen brands — has been private for much of the almost 150 years of making apparel.
+The company — which also owns the Dockers and Denizen brands — has been private for much of its almost 150 years of making apparel.
 Bavarian immigrant Levi Strauss started the company in the mid-1800s during the California Gold Rush.
-Levi Strauss & Co. first went public in 1971 before the family took it private again amid slumping sales.
+Levi Strauss & Co. first went public in 1971, before the family took it private again amid slumping sales.

 Now, Levi's is one of the world's biggest brands in denim.
-It's a heavyweight in an industry that's faced challenges in recent years as people started to buy more smaller-brand or off-brand jeans, leggings and jogging or yoga pants.
+It's a heavyweight in an industry that has faced challenges in recent years as people have started to buy more smaller-brand or off-brand jeans, leggings and jogging or yoga pants.

 Levi Strauss, in its IPO filing, says it has "significantly increased" its marketing in the last two years.
 The company has been focusing on regaining iconic brand recognition and relevance that it lost with younger generations of shoppers, as its CEO acknowledged at a recent trade show.